Welcome to Lending Services!

 Loan policy changes were effective August 1, 2013 for Agricultural, Commercial, and Residential Lending Programs.

-BND's primary trade area is the state of North Dakota.
-While not prohibited by law from reaching beyond the state's boundaries, BND will not make nor participate in loans to borrowers whose residence or place of business is outside of the state unless it can be shown that the benefits of a loan will flow to the state or its residents, BND will consider a loan participation outside of the state.
+While not prohibited by law from reaching beyond the state’s boundaries, the primary trade area of the Bank is the State of North Dakota.
+If it can be shown that the benefits of a loan will flow to the state or its residents, or will support the activities of the Bank’s correspondent lending partners, the Bank will consider a loan participation outside of the state.
+Student loans can be made within the state or outside the state’s boundaries.

 Type of Lending: